Embodied-Soft-Intelligence/TII/README.md

 ## License

-This project is released under the [Apache License 2.0](https://mok1170.github.io/TII/).
+This project is released under the [D2TriPO-DETR](https://mok1170.github.io/TII/).
 See `LICENSE` for details.

 ---